dashpay/platform/packages/js-dash-sdk/docs/platform/identities/topUp.md

 **Usage**: `client.platform.identities.topUp(identity, amount)`
 **Description**: This method will topup the provided identity's balance.

-_The identity balance might slightly vary from the topped up amount due because of the transaction fee estimation._
+_The identity balance might slightly vary from the topped up amount because of the transaction fee estimation._

 Parameters: